grip-on-software/monetdb-import/Database_structure.md

         commit message.
     -   **repo_id** - INT - reference to repo.id: The repository in
         which the code change is made.
+    -   **author_date** - TIMESTAMP: Point in time that the developer initially made the commit.
+This is NULL for version control systems that do not know a separate authored date.

 -   **vcs_developer**: User names from VCS commits.
 The same developer